steven-freed/freedactive/README.md

 })();
 ```

-Action Types, Action Creators, and Reducers SHOULD BE KEPT in a self invoking function to reduce
-clutter in the global namespace.
+Action Types, Action Creators, and Reducers are **strongly recommended** to be kept in a self invoking function to reduce clutter in the global namespace.
 They should be accessed like so...
 ```js
 Reducer.counter;
 Type.INCREMENT;